ortus-docs/commandbox-docs/usage/execution/cfml_functions.md

 package list --JSON | #structFind dependencies | #structKeyArray
 ```

 The sky is the limit with the mashups you can create.
-This example runs a native OS binary,
+This example runs your native `java` binary, uses CFML functions to strip out the first line, and then grabs a portion of that string via regex in the `sed` command.

 ```bash
 !java -version | #listToArray \n | #arrayFirst | sed 's/java version "(.*)"/\1/'